|Born||1694, Paris, France|

 Voltaire’s effect resonated across the intellectual world.
 Overnight many people began to see how other nations were implementing policies they wanted.
-The match was struck and over the course of the 18th century Europe would see several democratic resolutions.
+The match was struck and over the course of the 18th century Europe would see several democratic revolutions.

-The freedom of speech became iconic with these democratic movements.
+Freedom of speech became iconic with these democratic movements.
 No longer would people such as Voltaire be imprisoned for their spoken or written words.

 2: The Concept Of The Separation of Church And State Is Attributed To Voltaire